mcarvin8/ava-sf-devops/README.md

 ## Dependencies

-The Dockerfile will install the latest SF CLI, Git, Python 3, and the SDFX Git Delta plugin on top of Alpine.
+The Dockerfile will install the latest SF CLI, Git, Python 3, and the SDFX Git Delta plugin on top of Ubuntu.

 ## YML Stages